Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 Free for Coaches

-Browse verified baseball coaching jobs in Los Angeles and nearby communities—schools, travel programs, clubs, and college teams.
+Browse verified baseball coaching jobs in Los Angeles and nearby communities—schools, travel ball clubs, and college programs.
 No unrelated listings, no expired posts.

 Featured Baseball Coaching Jobs in Los Angeles

-Explore real baseball coaching opportunities around Los Angeles—from school programs to travel ball and player development roles.
-These listings highlight the kinds of positions coaches pursue at every level—roles where you can teach fundamentals, build culture, and develop athletes on and off the field.
+Explore real baseball coaching opportunities around Los Angeles—from CIF programs to youth leagues and competitive travel ball organizations.
+These listings highlight the kinds of roles baseball coaches pursue at every level—positions where you can teach fundamentals, build culture, and develop athletes.

 Here’s the type of baseball roles you’ll typically find around Los Angeles: